-As always, I hope you enjoy today’s holidays and observances, a music link to Michael Jackson, factoids of interest for this day in history, a relevant quote from Jeffrey Kluger, knowing that if you want to become an ustad, you must practice, secure in the knowledge that if you want to find a gift for any memorable events like birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, a music link to Elvis Presley; factoids of interest for this day in history, the fact that you have a great chance of being macrobian by exercising, not smoking, and drinking and eating in moderation and a relevant quote by Daisy Ridley (no relation to this poet) on the benefits of hope, secure in the knowledge that if you want to find a gift for any memorable events like birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 You need only contact me for details.

 On this day in:

-e.
-1970 Paul McCartney announced he was leaving the Beatles for personal and professional reasons.
+c.
+1970 Paul McCartney announced that he was leaving the Beatles for personal and professional reasons.

-Reflections on siblings: “Certainly, people can get along without siblings.
-Single children do, and there are people who have irreparably estranged relationships with their siblings who live full and satisfying lives, but to have siblings and not make the most of that resource is squandering one of the greatest interpersonal resources you'll ever have.”
-Jeffrey Kluger, editor at large for Time Magazine Please enjoy the poems on events of interest on my twitter account below (if you like them, retweet and follow me) and follow my blogs.
+Reflections on hope from the Star Wars birthday girl: “Hope makes people good, a lot of the time.
+You hope for a brighter future, and resentment is outweighed.”
+Daisy Ridley She is right on on this observation.
+Please enjoy the poems on events of interest on my twitter account below (if you like them, retweet and follow me) and follow my blogs.
 Always good, incisive and entertaining poems on my blogs—click on the links below.
 Go to www.alaskanpoet.blogspot.com for Ridley’s Believe It Or Not—This Day in History, poems to inspire, touch, emote, elate and enjoy and poems on breaking news items of importance or go to Ridley's Believe It Or Not for just This Day in History.

 Alaskanpoet for Hire, Poems to Admire

 The Perfect Gift, All Recipients to Receive Lasting Lift